How to Stop Spending Money You Don’t Have

-Sometimes we overspend to feel included, or try to find happiness.
+Sometimes we overspend to feel included or try to find happiness.
 Maybe you hop online to shop when you’re bored or even angry at your spouse.
-(No judgement – I’ve done tons of rage shopping in my day!)
+(No judgment – I’ve done tons of rage shopping in my day!)

-There can be a ton of triggers that cause us to overspend, each one a unique as the person it affects.
+Many triggers cause us to overspend, each one a unique as the person it affects.

-It’s important for you to figure out what your triggers are, because they are unique.
-Maybe you like to use shopping as a way to connect with family or friends.
-Or maybe you’re lonely and it’s a perfect way to fill your time when you’ve had a bad day.
+You need to figure out what your triggers are because they are unique.
+Maybe you like to use shopping as an easy way to connect with family or friends.
+Or perhaps you’re lonely, and it’s an effective way to fill your time when you’ve had a bad day.

 No matter what the reasons, once you’ve pinpointed your overspending triggers, it’s time to move on to figuring out how to avoid them.

 Now that you know why you spend, you need to figure out the best ways to help you stop spending, especially on impulse purchases.
 There are many great tricks to help you adjust your behavior and learn how to stop spending money you don’t have.

 Use cash envelopes or pre-paid cards.

-Assuming you already have a budget in place, switch to cash only or pre-paid cards.
-Create individual envelopes or cards for each budget category.
+Assuming you already have a budget in place, switch to cash-only or pre-paid cards.
+Create cash envelopes or cards for each budget category.
 Once the money is gone, it’s gone.
 There’s no way to overspend when you don’t have the cash on you!
 I would suggest skipping the debit card on this one – it’s too easy to fall into overspending and overdrafts.

 Unsubscribe from store emails.

 This is good idea as a first step.
-Just because something’s on sale, doesn’t mean that it’s always a great deal, or that you actually need it.
+Just because something’s on sale doesn’t mean that it’s always a great deal, or that you actually need it.
 Remove yourself from any email lists that are just too tempting, and keep any that are only for necessities (like groceries).
 Without the temptation to indulge in online shopping in your inbox every day, you’ll avoid drooling over sales and spending what you don’t have.

 Avoid your favorite stores.